microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
+2023-05-24
+1. Added a new command "SearchInHistory" for searching a keyword in workflow run history.
+2. Added a new command "ListWorkflowID" to list historical flow id which has the same name as per provided workflow name.

 2023-05-15
 1. Added new optional parameter "-f|--filter" in "GenerateRunHistoryUrl" command for searching failed run of specific exception message.
 2. Change "RetrieveFailures" commmand mechansim, now it need to use sub-command to retrieve by date or run id.